umr-ds/serval-testsuite/delayed-messages/README.md

 # Description
 In this scenario messages are sent periodically on the active nodes.
-The time periods between the files and the receivers of every message are randomly, but every time the same per node.
+The time periods between the messages and the receivers of every message are randomly, but every time the same per node.

 # prepare
 Nothing to do here.